MohammadHarakeh/MohammadHarakeh/README.md

 ---

-I'm a computer science graduate from American University of Science and Technology.
-I'm a passionate learner who's always willing to learn and work across technologies and domains.
-I love exploring new technologies and seeing how they can be used in real-life problems.
-I'm currently working on improving my coding and problem-solving skills.
+I'm a computer science graduate from the American University of Science and Technology.
+I'm a passionate learner, always eager to explore and work with various technologies and domains.
+I love discovering new technologies and applying them to real-life problems.
+I'm dedicated to learning something new every day.

 **Technical Skills:**